amirreza1307/shortgpt/README.md

-🔴 chatbot.theb.ai is down and this repository won't work until a new solution is found **I did not find any other free api, but I set the chatgpt prompt to manual mode.**
+🔴 chatbot.theb.ai is down and this repository won't work until a new solution is found <br>
+**I did not find any other free api, but I set the chatgpt prompt to manual mode.**

 # 🚀🎬 ShortGPT without needing openai api